nmattia/nmattia.com/posts/2018-03-11-reproducible-setup-linux-macos.md

 in … homies
 ```

-The `let ... in ...` is a typical functional programming construct: it defines
+The `let … in …` is a typical functional programming construct: it defines some
-some values after the `let` and brings them into scope after the `in`.
-A few
+values after the `let` and brings them into scope after the `in`.
+A few values
-values are defined:
+are defined:

-* `pkgs`: where we'll draw our packages from.
-Nothing forces you to use Nixpkgs!
+* `pkgs`: where we'll draw our packages from -- you don't _have_ to use
+  `nixpkgs`!
 * `bashrc`, `git`, `tmux`, `vim`: some packages I customized for my needs,
   we'll get to what exactly that means in the next sections.
-* `homies`: a list of packages that I want to be installed on my system.
+* `homies`: the list of packages that I want to be installed on my system.

 If you've never had any exposure to functional programming, the code above
 might look somewhat strange: that's fine.
 You should nevertheless be able to
-tailor to your needs by adding some packages sourced from Nixpkgs (e.g.
+tailor it to your needs by adding some packages sourced from `nixpkgs` (e.g.
-`pkgs.blender`) to the `homies` list.
+`pkgs.blender` or `pkgs.firefox`) to the `homies` list.

 The following command removes all your (Nix-) installed packages and replaces
 them with the ones defined in `default.nix`: